Gough Whitlam

-In late 1975, the opposition senators refused to allow a vote on the government's appropriation bills, returning them to the House of Representatives with a demand that the government go to an election, thus denying the government supply.
-Whitlam refused to agree to the request, arguing that his government, which held a clear majority in the House of Representatives, was being held to ransom by the Senate.
+In late 1975, the opposition senators refused to allow a vote on the government's appropriation bills, returning them to the House of Representatives with a demand that the government go to an election.
+Whitlam argued that his government, which held a clear majority in the House of Representatives, was being held to ransom by the Senate.
 The crisis ended in mid-November, when governor-general Sir John Kerr dismissed him from office and commissioned the opposition leader, Malcolm Fraser, as caretaker prime minister.
 Labor lost the subsequent election by a landslide.
 Whitlam stepped down as leader of the party after losing again at the 1977 election, and retired from parliament the following year.
-Upon the election of the Hawke Government in 1983, he was appointed as Ambassador to UNESCO, a position he filled with distinction, and was elected a member of the UNESCO Executive Board.
+Upon the election of the Hawke government in 1983, he was appointed as Ambassador to UNESCO; he was later elected a member of the UNESCO Executive Board.
 He remained active into his nineties.
 The propriety and circumstances of his dismissal and the legacy of his government have been frequently debated in the decades since he left office.
-Nevertheless, journalist Paul Kelly said that "there is no doubt that in three years his government was responsible for more reforms and innovations than any other government in Australian history".
+Whitlam is often ranked in the upper-tier of Australian prime ministers by political experts and academics, with political journalist Paul Kelly writing in 1994 that "there is no doubt that in three years his government was responsible for more reforms and innovations than any other government in Australian history".